Table of Contents

 An HPC cluster typically needs a fast interconnect.
 If no Infiniband infrastructure is available the latency will typically be higher, so larger models with a higher number of cores might not scale as good as with the lowest latency available.
 In the cloud Infiniband infrastructures are available or substitutes based on standard TCP with an optimized network stacks and additional hardware (e.g. EFA in AWS).

-- Data Gravity keeps data in the cloud Data, especially the amounts of data that are used in HPC, cannot be moved around easily.
+Data, especially the amounts of data that are used in HPC, cannot be moved around easily.
 It takes time, even on fast connections, to download 50 or 100 GByte for post-processing, and this is typically only for one HPC job.
-The best solution is often to keep the data in the cloud and post-process on GPU cloud instances with Remote 3D access via e.g. NICE DCV.
+The best solution is often to keep the data in the cloud and post-process on cloud instances with or without GPUs leveraging high-end remote 2D/3D access via NICE DCV.
 The data size in the cloud increases making it more difficult later to move data back to your local infrastructure.
 Moving data from the cloud back to on-premises also comes at a cost: the data egress cost.

 Example of egress cost and transfer times: